Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 * `created: number`: The time the file was created, in milliseconds since the UNIX epoch
 * `modified: number`: The time the file was last modified, in milliseconds since the UNIX epoch
 * `owner: string`: The owner of the file
+* `mountpoint: string`: The path to the mountpoint the file is on
 * `permissions: table`: The permissions for each user/group
     * `<string>: table`: The permissions for each user/group who has manual permissions
         * `read: boolean`: Whether the user can read the file